 Each foundation and footing type comes with its own set of advantages and disadvantages.
 Let’s break down the pros and cons of the most popular options.

-- Cons: Can be costlier, requires more labour, and can be time-consuming to install
+| Concrete foundations | Durable, stable, and can handle large loads | Can be costlier, requires more labour, time-consuming to install |

-- Pros: Quick installation, ideal for poor soil conditions, and minimal disruption to the surrounding area
+| Helical piers | Quick installation, ideal for poor soil conditions, and minimal disruption to the surrounding area | More expensive than traditional methods and may require specialised equipment |

-- Cons: Not suitable for heavy or large decks and may not be as durable as other options
+| Floating deck foundations | Simple and cost-effective for smaller decks | Not suitable for heavy or large decks and may not be as durable as other options |

-- Cons: May not provide the same stability or customisation as poured footings
+| Precast concrete footings | Quick to install and more affordable | May not provide the same stability or customisation as poured footings |

 How to Choose the Best Foundation for Your Deck